hwhelchel/personal/index.md

 **Conversion Rate Optimization** - Most businesses are leaving money on the table because their conversion rates are too low.
 I help identify what's broken, test fixes, and optimize for better results.
 At Teleport, we got mobile app installs down to $3 CPA through relentless testing and optimization.

-**Growth Marketing** - I help businesses scale efficiently—growing revenue without burning through cash on ads that don't work.
+**Growth Marketing** - I help businesses scale efficiently—growing revenue by focusing on ads that convert.
 This usually means building systems that can scale, not just running one-off campaigns.
 I've scaled businesses from startup to $1M+ revenue and generated $1.1M in revenue over three years with Unstarving Artists.

 **Online Advertising** - I manage ad campaigns across Google, Facebook, TikTok, X, and Snapchat.
 I've spent $500K on advertising and learned what actually works—which is usually different from what the platforms tell you.
 The platforms I work with include Google Ads, Facebook Ads, TikTok Ads, X (Twitter), Snapchat, and tools like Arcads for creative production.